• Home

 The consumers don’t want to work.
 Seriously, don’t make them work.
 You want them to come to your website, to read your blog and hopefully buy your product or service, so don’t make them work for it too.
 The point is to make your website as user friendly as possible.

-Example showing the consumer workmaking your consumer work on your website
+Example showing the consumer work

 Picture this, you have a services page among your other 9 pages on your website and list all of the services you offer.
 Within those services – say Social Media, SEO and PPC, you explain each of them in a paragraph or two.
 The search engines provide that page as a result for someone searching for PPC but the consumer now has to scroll to the bottom of that page in order to find (you are making them work) to content in which they are interested in finding – not good.